okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-returned-from-okta/request-token-claim/index.md

 To test the full authentication flow that returns an ID token or an access token, build your request URL:

-1. Obtain the following values from your OpenID Connect (OIDC) application, both of which can be found on the application's **General** tab:
+1. Obtain the following values from your OpenID Connect application, both of which can be found on the application's **General** tab:

     * Client ID
     * Redirect URI